Sailor Moon: Sailor Moon

 Toei Animation produced an anime television series based on the 52 manga chapters, also titled Pretty Soldier Sailor Moon.
-Junichi Sato directed the first season, Kunihiko Ikuhara took over second through fourth season, and Takuya Igarashi directed the fifth and final season.
+Junichi Sato directed the first season, Kunihiko Ikuhara took over the second through fourth season, and Takuya Igarashi directed the fifth and final season.
 The series premiered in Japan on TV Asahi on March 7, 1992, and ran for 200 episodes until its conclusion on February 8, 1997.
-Upon its release, the show quickly rose to be Toei Animation's highest ranked TV series.
+Upon its release, the show quickly rose to be Toei Animation's highest-rated TV series.
 Most of the international versions, including the English adaptations, are titled Sailor Moon.

 Sailor Moon Crystal

-On July 6, 2012, Kodansha and Toei Animation announced that it would commence production of a new anime adaptation of Sailor Moon, called Pretty Guardian Sailor Moon Crystal, for a simultaneous worldwide release in 2013 as part of the series's 20th anniversary celebrations, and stated that it would be a closer adaptation of the manga than the first anime.
+On July 6, 2012, Kodansha and Toei Animation announced that it would commence the production of a new anime adaptation of Sailor Moon, called Pretty Guardian Sailor Moon Crystal, for a simultaneous worldwide release in 2013 as part of the series's 20th anniversary celebrations, and stated that it would be a closer adaptation of the manga than the first anime.
 Crystal premiered on July 5, 2014, and new episodes would air on the first and third Saturdays of each month.
-New cast were announced, along with Kotono Mitsuishi reprising her role as Sailor Moon.
+A new cast was announced, along with Kotono Mitsuishi reprising her role as Sailor Moon.
 The first two seasons were released together, covering their corresponding arcs of the manga (Dark Kingdom and Black Moon).
-A third season based on the Infinity arc on the manga premiered on Japanese television on April 4, 2016, known as Death Busters arc in this adaptation.
-Munehisa Sakai directed the first and second season, while Chiaki Kon directed the third season.
+A third season based on the Infinity arc of the manga premiered on Japanese television on April 4, 2016, known as Death Busters in this adaptation.
+Munehisa Sakai directed the first and second seasons, while Chiaki Kon directed the third season.